 Roses.
 Uncover and prune shrubs before leaf break.
 I prune my David Austin roses (pictured above) back by about half, and then apply a balanced, organic fertilizer beneath the drip-line of each.
 To conserve moisture and reduce weeds, I mulch first with newspaper or cardboard.
 Then I apply a layer of shredded leaves or shredded wood chips.
 Here are some of the better roses I grow for their handsome form and intoxicating perfume.

 Blackspot on Roses.
 You can treat this fungus with ordinary milk.
 The details.

 Peony.
 Apply a trowel-full of wood ashes and one of manure or compost (triple these amounts for huge plants).
 Also, set ringed supports around plants before heavy growth makes the job impossible.
 If your peony refuses to bloom, it is either planted too deeply or set in a too-shady location.

 Chrysanthemums.
-Lift and separate, just as this old Playtex commercial advised at the 15-second mark.
+Lift and separate, just as this old Playtex brassiere commercial advised.
 Then plant the rooted divisions 18 inches apart.

 Iris.
 Remove and destroy old leaves.
 Also, remove any surrounding debris in which the eggs of the dreaded iris borer may lie.
 As you can see in the photo above, my own iris bed is in desperate need of attention.
-I’m on it.
+I’m on the job!